Owl I (Minesweeper No. 2)

 A nocturnal bird of prey.

-The first Owl (AM-2) was laid down 25 October 1917 by the Todd Shipbuilding Corp., Brooklyn, N.Y.; launched 4 March 1918; sponsored by Miss Ruth R. Dodd; and commissioned 11 July 1918, Lt. (j.g.)
+The first Owl (Minesweeper No. 2) was laid down on 25 October 1917 at Brooklyn, N.Y., by the Todd Shipbuilding Corp.; launched on 4 March 1918; sponsored by Miss Ruth R. Dodd; and commissioned on 11 July 1918, Lt. (j.g.)
 Charles B. Babson in command.

-From that time until 1936, she was primarily engaged in providing towing services along the eastern seaboard and in the Caribbean.
-Between June 1936 and January 1941, she operated with units of the Aircraft Division, Base Force, providing planeguard, seaplane tender, and target and mooring buoy planting services from New England to the Caribbean.
-Then, temporarily attached to Train, Patrol Force at Culebra, P.R., she steamed to Bermuda in May for towing and servicing duties with MinDiv 14.
+From that time until 1936, Owl was primarily engaged in providing towing services along the eastern seaboard and in the Caribbean.
+Between June 1936 and January 1941, she operated with units of the Aircraft Division, Base Force, providing plane guard, seaplane tender, and target and mooring buoy planting services from New England to the Caribbean.
+Then, temporarily attached to Train, Patrol Force, at Culebra, P.R., she steamed to Bermuda in May for towing and servicing duties with MinDiv 14.

 Redesignated AT-137 on 1 June 1942, Owl was based at Bermuda until June 1943.
 During that time, towing and escort duties frequently took her to the east coast, while numerous salvage and rescue missions, including aid to the submarine R-1 and torpedoed Argentine tanker Victoria, kept her busy at Bermuda and in nearby convoy lanes.